glarmer/PEAK-Unbound/README.md

 # PEAK Unbound

-Allows you to rebind your controls in PEAK!
+Allows you to edit the controls in PEAK!

 ## Configuration
 - To change your keybinds check out the config folder inside PEAK/BepInEx.